nexentaedge/nexentaedge.github.io/src/docs/NexentaEdgeNetworkConsiderations.md

 ## A Gateway/Proxy localhost
 Gateway/Proxy hosts are storage cluster machines which have access to both the frontend traffic carrying Client Access networks and the backend network carrying storage networks.

-They are first scheduled as part of a storage cluster, which makes them eligible to add Tenant-specific Client Access Pods to provide service toa specific tenant.
+They are first scheduled as part of a storage cluster, which makes them eligible to add Tenant-specific Client Access Pods to provide service to a specific tenant.

 ![GatewayHost][GatewayHost]

 [GatewayHost]:/docs/assets/NexentaEdgeNetworkConsiderations/GatewayHost.pdf

+## Storage Taeget hosts
+Target-only hosts are even simpler.

+![TargetHost][TargetHost]

+[TargetHost]:/docs/assets/NexentaEdgeNetworkConsiderations/TargetHost.pdf

 ## Dynamically Adding/Removing Client Access networks
 A new Client Access network connects one or more Client containers with Components scheduled on machines already containing Gateway or Proxy containers attached to the Storage Network.